menu

 Demographics

-The per capita income in Sarita in 2022 was $21,263, which is low income relative to Texas and the nation.
-This equates to an annual income of $85,052 for a family of four.
+The per capita income in Sarita in 2022 was $31,441, which is middle income relative to Texas and the nation.
+This equates to an annual income of $125,764 for a family of four.
+However, Sarita contains both very wealthy and poor people as well.

 Sarita is an extremely ethnically-diverse town.
 The people who call Sarita home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Sarita, accounting for 100.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Sarita residents report their race to be Native Hawaiian.
 Important ancestries of people in Sarita include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Sarita is Spanish.
-Other important languages spoken here include English and Italian.
+Other important languages spoken here include Italian and English.

 Notable & Unique Neighborhood Characteristics